SYK-08/nuttx/README.md

 It appears that you cannot use directory names with spaces in them like "/c/Program\ Files \(86\)" in the MSYS path variable.
-I worked around this by create Windows junctions like this:
+I worked around this by creating Windows junctions like this:

-  1. Open the a windows command terminal,
+  1. Open the Windows command terminal,

   2. cd to `c:\msys64`, then